LeBron James goes all in on Donald Trump: 'He doesn't even care' about racial issues

 — LeBron James (@KingJames) September 23, 2017

-After Trump also referred to NFL players who kneel during the national anthem in protest of racial equality as “sons of bitches” who deserve to be fired, James went further in a video on his “Uninterrupted” platform, deriding the president for once again dividing the country after fanning the flames following racial tension in Charlottesville, Va.
+After Trump also referred to NFL players who kneel during the national anthem in protest of racial equality as “sons of bitches” who deserve to be fired, James went further in a video on Uninterrupted, deriding the president for once again dividing the country after fanning the flames following racial tension in Charlottesville, Virginia.
 “It’s not something I can stand for,” he said.

 James then tripled down on those sentiments at media day, supporting former San Francisco 49ers quarterback Colin Kaepernick’s efforts to create a dialogue about social injustice in this country, calling into question the education of voters who supported Trump, including those in his home state of Ohio, and suggesting NBA players may follow their NFL brethren’s lead in kneeling for the anthem.